When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 Tutoring

 Therefore, he could not count on the throne, which determined the direction of his upbringing and education.
-From an early age, he was fond of military affairs, especially its outer side, and prepared for a military career.
+From an early age he was interested in military affairs, especially its external side, and was preparing for a military career.

-In 1817, Grand Duke Nikolai Pavlovich married the daughter of the Prussian king, who received the name Alexandra Feodorovna in Orthodoxy.
+In 1817, Grand Duke Nikolai Pavlovich married the daughter of the Prussian king, who in Orthodoxy received the name Alexandra Fedorovna.
 They had 7 children, the eldest of whom was the future Emperor Alexander II.

-In 1819, Emperor Alexander I informed Nicholas of the intention of their brother Konstantin Pavlovich to renounce his right to the throne, and, accordingly, power would have to pass to Nicholas.
-In 1823, Alexander I issued a Manifesto proclaiming Nikolai Pavlovich the heir to the throne.
+In 1819, Emperor Alexander I informed Nicholas of the intention of their brother Konstantin Pavlovich to renounce his right of succession to the throne, and accordingly, power would have to pass to Nicholas.
+In 1823, Alexander I issued a Manifesto proclaiming Nikolai Pavlovich heir to the throne.
 The manifesto was a family secret and was not published.
-Therefore, after the sudden death of Alexander I in 1825, confusion arose with the accession of a new monarch to the throne.
+Therefore, after the sudden death of Alexander I in 1825, confusion arose with the accession to the throne of a new monarch.

-On December 14, 1825, the oath to the new Emperor Nicholas I Pavlovich was appointed.
-On the same day, the "Decembrists" planned an uprising with the aim of overthrowing autocracy and demanding the signing of the "Manifesto to the Russian people", which proclaimed civil liberties.
-Informed, Nicholas postponed the oath to December 13, and the uprising was crushed.
+The oath to the new Emperor Nicholas I Pavlovich was scheduled for December 14, 1825.
+On the same day, the “Decembrists” planned an uprising with the goal of overthrowing autocracy and demanding the signing of the “Manifesto to the Russian People,” which proclaimed civil liberties.
+Informed, Nicholas postponed the oath to December 13, and the uprising was suppressed.

 Domestic policy of Nicholas I

-From the very beginning of his reign, Nicholas I declared the need for reforms and created a "committee on December 6, 1826" to prepare the reforms.
-An important role in the state began to play "His Majesty's Own Chancellery", which was constantly expanding by creating many branches.
+From the very beginning of his reign, Nicholas I declared the need for reforms and created a “committee on December 6, 1826” to prepare changes.
+“His Majesty’s Own Office” began to play a major role in the state, which was constantly expanded by creating many branches.

 Emperor Nicholas I was an autocrat in spirit and an ardent opponent of the introduction of a constitution and liberal reforms in the country.
-In his opinion, society should live and act like a good army, regulated and in accordance with the laws.
+In his opinion, society should live and act like a good army, regulated and by laws.
 The militarization of the state apparatus under the auspices of the monarch is a characteristic feature of the political regime of Nicholas I.

-He was extremely suspicious of public opinion, literature, art, education fell under the yoke of censorship, and measures were taken to limit the periodical press.
-As a national dignity, official propaganda began to extol unanimity in Russia.
-The idea "The people and the tsar are one" was the dominant one in the education system in Russia under Nicholas I.
+He was extremely suspicious of public opinion; literature, art, and education came under censorship, and measures were taken to limit the periodical press.
+Official propaganda began to extol unanimity in Russia as a national virtue.
+The idea “The people and the Tsar are one” was dominant in the education system in Russia under Nicholas I.

-According to the "theory of official nationality" developed by S.S.
-Uvarov, Russia has its own way of development, does not need the influence of the West and must be isolated from the world community.
-The Russian Empire under Nicholas I was called the "gendarme of Europe" for keeping peace in European countries from revolutionary uprisings.
+According to the “theory of official nationality” developed by S.S.
+Uvarov, Russia has its own path of development, does not need the influence of the West and should be isolated from the world community.
+The Russian Empire under Nicholas I received the name “gendarme of Europe” for protecting peace in European countries from revolutionary uprisings.

-In social policy, Nicholas I emphasized the strengthening of the estate system.
-In order to protect the nobility from "contamination", the "December 6 Committee" proposed to establish a procedure according to which the nobility was acquired only by inheritance.
-And for service people to create new estates - "bureaucratic", "eminent", "honorary" citizens.
-In 1845, the emperor issued a "Decree on Majorates" (the indivisibility of noble estates during inheritance).
+In social policy, Nicholas I focused on strengthening the class system.
+In order to protect the nobility from “clogging,” the “December 6 Committee” proposed establishing a procedure according to which nobility was acquired only by right of inheritance.
+And for service people to create new classes - “officials”, “eminent”, “honorary” citizens.
+In 1845, the emperor issued a “Decree on Majorates” (indivisibility of noble estates during inheritance).

-Serfdom under Nicholas I enjoyed the support of the state, and the tsar signed a manifesto in which he stated that there would be no changes in the position of serfs.
-But Nicholas I was not a supporter of serfdom and secretly prepared materials on the peasant question in order to make things easier for his followers.
+Serfdom under Nicholas I enjoyed the support of the state, and the tsar signed a manifesto in which he stated that there would be no changes in the situation of serfs.
+But Nicholas I was not a supporter of serfdom and secretly prepared materials on the peasant issue in order to make things easier for his followers.

 Foreign policy of Nicholas I

 The most important aspects of foreign policy during the reign of Nicholas I were the return to the principles of the Holy Alliance (Russia's struggle against revolutionary movements in Europe) and the Eastern Question.
-Russia under Nicholas I participated in the Caucasian War (1817-1864), the Russo-Persian War (1826-1828), the Russo-Turkish War (1828-1829), as a result of which Russia annexed the eastern part of Armenia , the entire Caucasus, received the eastern coast of the Black Sea.
+Russia under Nicholas I participated in the Caucasian War (1817-1864), the Russian-Persian War (1826-1828), the Russian-Turkish War (1828-1829), as a result of which Russia annexed the eastern part of Armenia , the entire Caucasus, received the eastern shore of the Black Sea.

 Nicholas I died on February 18, 1855.
-Summing up the reign of Nicholas I, historians call his era the most unfavorable in the history of Russia, starting from the Time of Troubles.
+Summing up the reign of Nicholas I, historians call his era the most unfavorable in the history of Russia, starting with the Time of Troubles.

 • legislation was codified;

-2. His Imperial Majesty's own office is a powerful bureaucratic structure that has taken control of various spheres of the country's internal life.
-This organization consisted of several departments, the most important of which were the III departments:
+2. His Imperial Majesty’s own chancellery is a powerful bureaucratic structure that has taken control of various spheres of the country’s internal life.
+This organization consisted of several departments, the most important of which were the III department:

-• the department led the work on the codification of legislation;
+• the department led the work on codifying legislation;

-• the department became an organ of political supervision and investigation.
-In fact, the III branch became a "state within a state", standing above all other bodies - the Senate, the State Council, ministers.
+• The department became a body of political supervision and investigation.
+In fact, the III department became a “state within a state”, standing above all other bodies - the Senate, the State Council, and ministers.
 It had broad powers and under Nicholas I began to play a decisive role in the life of the country.
-The gendarmes of the III Section, whose duties were entrusted with the eradication of any free-thinking and revolutionary ideas, became the backbone of the regime of Nicholas I. Agents of the III Section were introduced into almost all spheres of society.
+The gendarmes of the III department, whose duties were entrusted with eradicating any freethinking and revolutionary ideas, became the support of the regime of Nicholas I. Agents of the III department were introduced into almost all spheres of society.
 Count A.Kh. was appointed the first head of the III department.
 Benckendorff, who became a symbol of the era.
 An atmosphere of suspicion, denunciation, and total investigation has developed in the country.
 Russia has officially become a police state.
-Created under Nicholas I in 1826, the political police became one of the leading state bodies for a century and existed until 1917.
+Created under Nicholas I in 1826, the political police became one of the leading government bodies throughout the century and existed until 1917.

 4. Under Nicholas I, an education reform was carried out, the essence of which is as follows:

-• all schools were divided into three types strictly according to the class principle, parish - for peasants, county - for townspeople, gymnasiums - for nobles;
+• all schools were divided into three types strictly according to the class principle, parish schools - for peasants, district schools - for townspeople, gymnasiums - for nobles;

-• in 1835, a new University Charter was introduced, as a result of which university education was strictly subordinated to the state, educational programs were cleared of free-thinking ideas, and the universities themselves were actually transferred to a barracks position.
+• in 1835, a new University Charter was introduced, as a result of which university education was strictly subordinated to the state, educational programs were cleared of free-thinking ideas, and the universities themselves actually moved to a barracks position.

 5. During the reign of Nicholas I, landownership was also improved and an attempt was made to resolve the peasant issue:

-• a secret committee was created to consider options for resolving the peasant question, headed by P.D.
+• a secret committee was created to consider options for resolving the peasant issue, headed by P.D.
 Kiselev;

 • P.D.
-Kiselev raised the question of the abolition of serfdom, but he did not find the support of the emperor and the nobility;
+Kiselev raised the question of abolishing serfdom, but he did not find the support of the emperor and the nobility;

-• a compromise was the decision not to extend serfdom to the extremely western regions of Russia - Poland, Finland and the Baltic states, as well as the right of the landowner to give "freedom" to some peasants at his discretion (for the first time, the possibility of officially liberating part of the peasants was created);
+• a compromise was the decision on the non-extension of serfdom to the extreme western regions of Russia - Poland, Finland and the Baltic states, as well as on the right of the landowner to give “freedom” to some peasants at his discretion (for the first time, the possibility of officially liberating some peasants was created);

-• the position of the landowners also improved - taxes were reduced; landlords and nobles were exempted from corporal punishment, which became widespread under Paul I.
+• The position of the landowners also improved - taxes were reduced; landowners and nobles were exempted from corporal punishment, which became widespread under Paul I.

-6. Despite the fact that the era of Nicholas 1 was the heyday of Russian culture, in particular, the talent of A.S.
-Pushkin, M.Yu.
+6. Despite the fact that the era of Nicholas 1 became the heyday of Russian culture, in particular, the talent of A.S.
+Pushkina, M.Yu.
 Lermontova, N.V.
-Gogol and others, the most severe and mandatory censorship was introduced in the country, which had two levels:
+Gogol and others, the country introduced the most severe and mandatory censorship, which had two levels:

-• preliminary, when works and publications objectionable to the regime were eliminated;
+• preliminary, when works and publications undesirable for the regime were eliminated;

-• punitive - censorship of published works, during which the published works were "sifted" and censors and authors of free-thinking works, who accidentally or deliberately passed the initial censorship, were punished.
+• punitive - censorship of published works, during which published works were “sifted” and censors and authors of free-thinking works who accidentally or intentionally passed the initial censorship were punished.

 What else to read